eriksaline/eriksaline.github.io/_posts/2016-05-03-welcome-to-myblog.markdown

 <i class="fa fa-binoculars fa-5x" aria-hidden="true"></i>

 <p>
-    What will the future llook like in 30 years?
+    What will the future look like in 30 years?
 </p>
 </div>